 One of the most famous and widespread Azeri food, Plov is a classic Azerbaijan food preparation featuring saffron-flavoured rice, cooked using meat, onions, prunes, dry fruits, eggs, and fresh herbs.
 Brace yourself – Azerbaijan has more than 40 different Plov recipes!!

 Yet another traditional recipe from Azerbaijan cuisine, Dolma is a delectable Azeri food prepared using rice mixed with minced lamb, mint, cinnamon and fennel wrapped in cabbage leaves or vine leaves!
-Majority Baku restaurants serve this dish.
+The vast majority of all Baku restaurants serve this dish!

 Also Read: Best Places to Visit in Azerbaijan